lwebert/Challenge-07-ReadMe-Generator/README.md

 -   GitHub username
 -   Email address

-To run the application, use the following command in your terminal:
+To start the application, run the following command in your terminal:
 `node index.js`

 ## Contributing

 This application was developed by Lauren Webert.
+All code is original and written by Lauren Webert.

 Here are some guidelines on ways to contribute:
 Report a bug fix.
 1. Create a new Issue in the GitHub repo.

 Make local changes to push up.
 1. Create a new branch (`git checkout -b <your-feature-branch-name>`)
 2. Make your changes locally
 3. Push the code back to the GitHub repo (`git push origin <your-feature-branch-name>`)